ibigen/PHASEfilter/docs/how_to_use.rst

 This tool has one extra parameter:

 -  pass_chr - name or names of chromossomes to pass.
 Can be more than one separated by comma.
 It is the prefix of the chromossome that is necessary to pass;

+You can also pass a chain if exists:

+- chain -  chain from haplotype A to haplotype B, in previous example;

 .. code-block:: shell
    :linenos: